WHAT IS McAULEY HOUSE?

 McAuley House also offers a host of support services such as rental assistance, toiletries, clothing, prescription assistance, transportation means, obtaining personal documentation, and referrals to housing and other medical or vocational resources.
 Guests also are invited to participate in a number of enrichment programs, which provide support, healing and engagement.

 Guests of McAuley House live on the streets or in shelters, or have housing and struggle to make ends meet.
 Many were born into poverty and lack educational and other opportunities.
 Many are also seniors or persons with disabilities who seek the presence of others so they are not alone.
 Some of our guests struggle with addictions or mental illness, yet all yearn for a sense of belonging, and for the basic human needs of food, shelter and clothing.
 We serve adult men and women, as well as families with children.
-During each day, we schedule personal meetings for our guests to connect with our Outreach Workers where they can share their stories and challenges and receive help in a variety of ways.
+During each day, we schedule personal meetings for our guests to connect with our case managers where they can share their stories and challenges and receive help in a variety of ways.

 If you are in need of service please consult 211.